gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Easier customization of Kotlin options

-Thanks to the Kotlin Gradle Plugin using Gradle lazy properties, the `kotlin-dsl` plugin does not use `afterEvaluate {}` for configuring Kotlin compiler options anymore.
-This allows for easier customization of Kotlin options in your build logic without requiring `afterEvaluate {}`.
+Customization of Kotlin options in your build logic is now easier and no longer  requires `afterEvaluate {}`.

 ```kotlin
 plugins {
     `kotlin-dsl`
 }

 tasks.withType<KotlinCompile>().configureEach {
     compilerOptions {
         languageVersion.set(KotlinVersion.KOTLIN_1_9)